Adore2113/MarsHSim/docs/dev_log.md

     ♡ adding OGA byproduct function in, first calculating 23C to Kelvin b/cI read the gas pressure depends on temp (pressure drops if it goes down)

 #### Next Session:
-    ♡ consider breaking down the long conversion in oga_byproduct into multiple lines of code with notes explaining each step for easier understanding
+    ♡ consider breaking down the long conversion in oga_byproduct into multiple lines of code w. notes explaining each step for easier understanding

     ♡ vent the h2 later, store for now